 This cake stays soft and moist even when it's chilled in the fridge, but I feel it's slightly softer and fluffier at room temperature.
 I recommend leaving the cake at room temperature for some time if you want to enjoy the texture!

 Yes!
-Check out the red velvet cupcake recipe for the cupcake version.
-It is the recipe, but the quantities are adjusted to make a dozen cupcakes.
+Check out myย red velvet cupcake recipeย for the cupcake version.
+It is the recipe, but the quantities are adjusted for a dozen cupcakes.

 A half batch of this is enough to make a 6-inch cake.
 It takes a shorter time to bake them, so check them earlier!

-But I find all-purpose flour oftentimes creates a better texture for cakes that contain A LOT of liquids, such as this red velvet cake, classic chocolate cake, and chocolate banana cake.
-Whenever I use cake flour for very moist and rich cakes like them, I find the textures get a little bit too crumbly and mushy, which does not feel so pleasant sometimes.
+However, I find all-purpose flourย often creates a better texture for cakes with a high liquid content, such as this red velvet cake,ย classicย chocolate cake, pumpkin muffins, andย chocolate banana cake.ย When I use cake flour for very moist and rich cakes like these, I find the texture becomes too crumbly and mushy, which isn't always pleasant.

 Yes, It's certainly possible to make it without it.
 The flavor stays the same.